June 14-17, 2022 (Tuesday - Friday)

 Campers will stay in one of 18 rustic cabins with 6-8 campers and at least two camp counselors.
 The cabins are only a short distance from up-to-date restrooms with showers and flush toilets.
 Boys’ and girls’ cabins and restrooms are located at separate ends of camp. are assigned to cabins by age. may request one or two friends as cabin buddies, or a specific camp counselor.
 A modern kitchen and central dining hall provide family-style meals.
 A large, open-air lodge and modern Olympic-size swimming pool provide places for a wide variety of recreational activities.
 Other facilities include the Nature Center, Craft Hall, Camp Store, Log Cabin, Campfire Circle, Inspirational Site, Team Challenge Course, Sports Field, and the Leadership Hall, a 4,800 square foot air-conditioned building that can be utilized for many of our programs in the event of extremely hot or rainy weather.

 Assuring the health and safety of each camper is our first priority.
 All activities are supervised by trained counselors and/or adult staff.
 Camp Counselors participate in an extensive application and training process.
 These caring individuals know how to provide your child with safe, educational, and fun activities throughout their stay at camp.

 Campers are covered by a supplemental health and safety policy while involved in camp programs.
-The camp nurse, who is on duty and at camp 24 hours a day, is responsible for distributing all prescription and over the counter drugs.
-Serious injuries or illness will be handled through Licking Memorial Hospital or Knox Community Hospital.
+The camp nurse, who is on duty and at camp 24 hours a day, is responsible for distributing all prescription and over-the-counter drugs.
+Serious injuries or illnesses will be handled through Licking Memorial Hospital or Knox Community Hospital.